WebAssembly/spec/proposals/simd/portable-simd.md

     bitmask = (1 << S.LaneBits) - 1
     return x & bitmask
 ```

+There is no integer division operation provided here.
+This operation is not
+commonly part of bit 128-bit SIMD ISAs.

 ### Integer addition
 * `i8x16.add(a: v128, b: v128) -> v128`